NatnaelTaddese/2048-Raylib_Cpp/README.md

 Only do ONE of these options depending on your compiler and platform.

-## Windows Users

-Double click the .sln file that was generated in the folder.
-From here you can use the project as normal.

 ## MinGW-w64 Users

 Open your compiler terminal (w64devkit if you are using it), change to the game folder and type